AlexandrePsq/LePetitPrince/README.md

 # LePetitPrince

-This repository includes the code of "Le Petit Prince" project.
+This repository includes the code of "Le Petit Prince" (LPP) project.
-(LPP = Le Petit Prince)

 ## Project description

-This project is a cross-linguistics study involving NLP and Neurolinguistics experts (NeuroSpin, FAIR, INRIA, CORNELL, ...).
-It aims at better understanding the cortical bases of language comprehension through computational linguistics.
+English, French and Chinese participants were scanned with fMRI (and, for some, with EEG/MEG) while listening to an audiobook of 'The Little Prince' by Antoine de Saint Expury.

+Natural Language Processing models are used to generate various types of predictors (e.g., syntactic complexity, semantics, ...) that are compared with the signals.

-## Data acquisition
+## Method

+### Stimuli

-The story is segmented into 9 runs:
+The story was segmented into 9 audio files (TODO: add pointer to the wav files).
+:

 - Chapters 1 to 3 --> run 1
 - Chapters 4 to 6 --> run 2
 - Chapters 7 to 9 --> run 3